speedie1337/csgen/README.md

 1. Set up a web server with php and sqlite3
 2. Point it to `index.php`
+3. Make sure users cannot access the database or any of the config files (See docs/apache-sample.conf for an example)

 When no admin account is set up, you'll be prompted to create one.